vinci-g/cs-notes/KodeKloud/devops-prerequisite/Linux Basics.md

 # ExecStart is the command to run the application
 ```

-2. Run `systemctl daemon-reload` to let systemd know that there is a
-   new service configured.
+2. Run `systemctl daemon-reload` to let systemd know that there is a new service configured.

-3. `systemctl start my_app` to start the service. a.
-   `systemctl status my_app` to check if the service is running and
+3. `systemctl start my_app` to start the service. `systemctl status my_app` to check if the service is running and active.
-   active.

 4. `systemctl stop my_app` to stop the active service.